 The course deals with current topics in artificial intelligence, and its content will vary from time to time the course is taught.
-Topic for autumn 2020: Learning theory and neuro-symbolic AI
+Topic for autumn 2021: Ontologies and Knowledge Graphs

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - knows the main methods in the considered field/topic.

 - is able to apply the main methods in the considered field/topic in order to solve concrete problems.

 At least 120 ECTS in computer science, preferably including some mathematics

 Access to the course requires admission to a master's programme at The Faculty of Mathematics and Natural Sciences

 Varies.
 The course may contain lectures, exercises and projects.